- International Overview

 Therefore, applicants need to request a course-by-course evaluation.

 Inquire with the evaluation service you choose as to the length of time it will take to receive a transcript evaluation.
 It commonly takes about one week to complete the evaluation after the service receives your official document(s).
 Obtaining official document(s) to be submitted to the evaluation company can take an extraordinary amount of time, depending on the country.
 Therefore, applicants should begin the process early.

 In addition, providing detailed course descriptions along with the evaluation greatly increases our ability to accurately award credit.
 Without course descriptions, elective credit ONLY will be awarded.
-Once a student has been admitted and paid the $100 enrollment deposit, an official transfer credit evaluation will be completed by the Registrar's Office.
+Once a student has been admitted and paid the $100 enrollment deposit, an official transfer credit evaluation will be completed by the Office of the Registrar.

 For questions regarding transfer of credit, please contact Paula Barfoot in the UNCW Office of the Registrar.